varunj166/react-proforma/README.md

 Very often you will likely want to use custom components or UI library components instead of standard React form elements.
 React Proforma makes this very easy to use.

-Here's an example of how to integrate a css-in-js (e.g. styled-components) component, as well as a Material-UI component, into React Proforma:
+Here's an example of how to integrate a css-in-js component (e.g. using the [Styled Components library](https://www.npmjs.com/package/styled-components)), as well as a [Material-UI](https://material-ui.com/) component, into React Proforma:

    1. Import whatever you need from the respective libraries and React Proforma: